samherring99/NightwingCurriculum/README.md

 ### Week 0: Data Collection, Organization, and Preprocessing ###
 #### __Day 1-2: Data Collection:__ ####
-Identify relevant datasets for NLP tasks.
+Identify relevant datasets for ML tasks
 Acquire datasets from sources like Kaggle, academic repositories, or web scraping.
 Ensure data quality and relevance to chosen tasks.